-In sections with marked corridors, the competitors should choose a corridor.
-A competitor is allowed to leave the chosen corridor as long as the ICR 343.9 is upheld.
+343.11 In sections with marked corridors, the competitors should choose a corridor.
+Competitors are allowed to leave the chosen corridor as long as the ICR 343.9 is upheld.

-343.12 Equipment exchange
+Equipment exchange 343.12

-In all competitions pole exchange is only allowed in the case that a pole is broken or damaged.
+343.12.1 In all competitions pole exchange is only allowed in the case that a pole is broken or damaged.
 In classical technique competitions, if both poles are exchanged, they must comply with ICR 343.8.1.